YashavikaSingh/rl_sequence_modeling_blog/index.md

 ## Multilayer Attention Patterns

+**What it shows:** This visualization displays attention heatmaps averaged across all heads for multiple transformer layers, comparing Decision Transformer (DT) and Trajectory Transformer (TT) side-by-side.

+**Axes:**
+- X-axis: Key position (which tokens the model can attend to)
+- Y-axis: Query position (which tokens are making the query)
+- Color intensity: Attention weight strength (brighter = stronger attention)

+**What it means:**
+- **Diagonal bands**: Indicate the model attends strongly to recent tokens (typical causal attention pattern).
+Each query position focuses on nearby key positions.
+- **Vertical patterns**: Show that certain key positions receive attention across many queries.
+This suggests those positions contain globally important information (e.g., return-to-go tokens, critical state features).
+- **Horizontal patterns**: Indicate certain queries attend broadly across keys, suggesting those positions need rich context to make decisions.

+**Layer progression**: As you move from lower to higher layers, the attention patterns evolve differently for DT and TT:

 <img src="images/dt_multilayer_attention.png" alt="DT Multilayer Attention" style="max-width: 100%; height: auto; display: block; margin: 20px auto;">

+**For Decision Transformer (DT):**
+- **Pattern becomes more vertical across layers**: As you progress from early to later layers, DT's attention develops increasingly strong vertical bands.
+Early layers show more diagonal patterns (local context), but later layers shift toward vertical patterns where certain key positions (return-to-go tokens, critical states) receive attention across all query positions.
+- **Why this happens**: DT's architecture relies heavily on the return-to-go conditioning signal.
+Deeper layers increasingly integrate this global conditioning information, causing vertical attention patterns to emerge as the model prioritizes goal-relevant tokens across the entire sequence.

 <img src="images/tt_multilayer_attention.png" alt="TT Multilayer Attention" style="max-width: 100%; height: auto; display: block; margin: 20px auto;">

+**For Trajectory Transformer (TT):**
+- **Diagonal bands persist, vertical bands emerge**: TT maintains diagonal attention patterns (sequential dependencies) throughout all layers, but also develops vertical bands in later layers.
+Unlike DT, TT doesn't replace diagonal patterns with vertical ones—instead, it adds vertical patterns while preserving diagonal structure.
+- **Why this happens**: TT models full trajectories jointly, requiring both local sequential processing (diagonal) and global trajectory features (vertical).
+The combination allows TT to maintain causal dependencies while also attending to globally important information like rewards and critical states across all positions.

+**Why it matters:** This layer-wise evolution reveals fundamental architectural differences.
+DT's shift from diagonal to vertical shows its increasing reliance on conditioning signals, while TT's hybrid pattern demonstrates its ability to maintain both local and global attention simultaneously.
+This dual focus in TT may explain its superior long-horizon performance—it preserves sequential context while building global trajectory understanding.

 ## Return Accumulation in Decision Transformer

 <img src="images/return accumulation decision transformer.png" alt="Return Accumulation Decision Transformer" style="max-width: 100%; height: auto; display: block; margin: 20px auto;">

+**What it shows:** This plot tracks how the return-to-go (R̂) value changes throughout an episode.
+R̂ represents the remaining return needed to achieve the target: `R̂ = Target Return - Cumulative Reward Received So Far`.

+**Axes:**
+- X-axis: Episode timestep (progress through the episode)
+- Y-axis: Return-to-Go value (typically starts at target return, decreases toward zero)

+**What it means:**
+- **Decreasing R̂**: As the agent accumulates rewards, R̂ decreases, indicating progress toward the target return.
+A smooth downward trend suggests consistent reward collection.
+- **R̂ → 0**: When R̂ approaches zero, the agent has achieved (or nearly achieved) the target return.
+This is the desired outcome.
+- **Tracking error**: The difference between R̂ and actual remaining return reveals how well DT tracks its conditioning signal.
+Large tracking errors indicate the model's internal estimate of progress diverges from reality, which can lead to poor decisions.

+**Why it matters:** DT uses R̂ as its primary conditioning signal—it tells the model "how much return do we still need?"
+If R̂ tracking is poor, the model receives incorrect guidance and may over- or under-shoot the target.
+This graph reveals whether DT maintains accurate internal state about progress toward goals, which is critical for goal-conditioned behavior.

 # Novel Insights